zowe/zowe-cli-ims-plugin/README.md

 ## Contribution Guidelines

-For Zowe CLI development guidelines and IMS plug-in specific development information, see [the Contribution Guidelines](CONTRIBUTING.md).
+For zowe CLI development guidelines and IMS plug-in specific development information, see [the Contribution Guidelines](CONTRIBUTING.md).

 **Tip:** Follow the [tutorials on the documentation site](https://zowe.github.io/docs-site/latest/extend/extend-cli/cli-devTutorials.html) to start developing your first plug-in!